Wisconsin Governor Tony Evers Presents Tired Dairy Industry $ 8.5 Million Plan - Mash Viral

 “We are currently reviewing the legislation and are collecting feedback from farmers, including farmers from our own caucus,” Vos said in a statement.
 “It is important that we continue to listen to the Wisconsinites who live in our rural communities before moving forward.”

-Evers rejected criticism from Vos on Thursday, who said on Wednesday that the proposals show that Evers had previously ignored rural communities.
+Evers rejected criticism from Vos on Thursday, who said on Wednesday that the proposals show that the governor had previously ignored rural communities.

 “We are over time saying who is in charge, who is receiving support, who is getting credit – it’s just money,” said Evers.
 “We have to move forward – our farmers need us.”

-A global surplus of milk has lowered the price farmers receive to the point that many have lost money for months or even years at a time.
-The price has improved in recent months, but for many farmers, the increases have been too small, too late.
+In 2019, a global milk surplus lowered the price that farmers received to the point that many lost money every day by milking their cows, twice a day, 365 days a year.
+The price has improved in recent months, but for many farmers the increase has been too small, too late after five consecutive years of falling prices until the end of 2014.

 Today, family dairy farms are at the mercy of trade wars, economies of scale and a complex and often opaque pricing system.
 And Wisconsin continues to dominate the country in agricultural bankruptcies and has seen the number of farmers die by suicide increase.